Updated Mar 01, 2026

 What do students say about feedback and assessment?

-Assessment design and marking standards shape how students use resources.
+Assessment design and marking standards shape how students use resources (see assessment methods in electrical and electronic engineering).
 E&E students focus most on feedback and marking, and the tone turns negative when criteria and expectations are hard to interpret.
-Programmes can respond by publishing annotated exemplars and checklist‑style rubrics, showing how criteria map to learning outcomes, and agreeing a visible service level for feedback.
+Clarity on criteria and turnaround times helps feedback feel actionable, rather than arbitrary.
+Programmes can respond by publishing annotated exemplars and checklist‑style rubrics, showing how criteria map to learning outcomes.
+Agree a visible service level for feedback so students know when to expect it.
 Short marker calibration activities reduce variance between modules, and clear ownership of assessment communications limits confusion.

 What does the student experience with learning resources look like?

-Students emphasise quality, relevance and availability.
+Students emphasise quality, relevance, and availability.
 They supplement provision with external platforms when institutional resources lag behind industry expectations or when access is constrained.
 They ask for more interactive, hands‑on learning through labs and simulations that mirror professional practice.
-Continuous dialogue with students, targeted accessibility improvements and routine readiness checks keep resources aligned with fast‑moving engineering curricula.
+Continuous dialogue with students, targeted accessibility improvements, and routine readiness checks keep resources aligned with fast‑moving engineering curricula.

 How Student Voice Analytics helps you

-Book a Student Voice Analytics demo
+Explore Student Voice Analytics

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.